brgrd/pears/README.md

 - **Clear All**: Remove all unlocked pears at once (locked pears are preserved)

 ### Out of Office
-- Toggle a pear to OOO to mark the entire group out of office (bucket-level)
+- Toggle a pear to OOO to mark the entire group out of office (pear-level)

 ## Color Theme